Is F.N.B. Corporation (FNB) a good stock to buy now?

 Sponsored

-The stock witnessed a 4.20% loss in the last 1 month and extending the period to 3 months gives it a 4.77%, and is 0.15% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.78% over the week and 1.73% over the month.
+The stock witnessed a 3.07% loss in the last 1 month and extending the period to 3 months gives it a -1.72%, and is -2.24% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.43% over the week and 1.81% over the month.

 F.N.B.
 Corporation (FNB) Top Institutional Holders